Responsibility—You Have Got to be Kidding (892 words)

 I personally believe in paying community rent.
 I’ve done this my entire adult life; volunteering for youth fraternal groups, social service clubs, youth sports and today, running a 501 (c) (3) charity that I started a few years ago.
 However, I did this of my own free will and accord.
 Nobody held a gun to my head and made me do it.

-For over a decade, I served concurrently as an American Youth Soccer Organization referee and a United States Soccer Federation referee—the former position for pay, and the latter as a volunteer.
+For over a decade, I served concurrently as an American Youth Soccer Organization referee and a United States Soccer Federation referee—the former position for as a volunteer, and the latter for pay.
 Frequently I would be asked why I would referee for free when I could be down the street being paid.
 I did both.
 I paid my community rent.
 And, it was my choice.

 It’s All About Choice